plum-umd/redexer/website/about.md

     $ ruby scripts/cmd.rb ~/apps/top24/com.whatsapp.apk --cmd opstat
     $ ruby scripts/cmd.rb ~/apps/top24/com.whatsapp.apk --cmd opstat --op div-int/lit16,nop

-- cg
+* call graph

-Generate a pdf file containing the call graph of the given file.
+This option generates a pdf file that depicts a call graph of the given file.
-If you don't specify the output pdf name, cg.pdf will be used.
+If you don't specify the pdf name, cg.pdf will be used.

     $ ruby scripts/cmd.rb target.(apk|dex) --cmd cg [--to blah.pdf]

-- cfg
+* control-flow graph

-Generate a pdf containing the control-flow graph of a given method.
+This option generates a pdf file that shows a control-flow graph of the given method.
 Append a method name to a class name with dot: class_name.method_name

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd cfg --mtd cls_.mtd [--to blah.pdf]
+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd cfg --mtd cls.mtd [--to blah.pdf]

-- dom/pdom
-Generate a pdf containing either the domainator or postdomaintor tree for a method.
+* (post) dominator tree

+This option is similar to the above feature, except for that it depicts (post) dominator tree.

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd (p)dom --mtd cls_.mtd [--to blah.pdf]
+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd (p)dom --mtd cls.mtd [--to blah.pdf]

-- live
-Perform classic live variable analysis on a method.
+* liveness analysis

+This option performs a classic backward data-flow analysis.

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd live --mtd cls_.mtd
+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd live --mtd cls.mtd

-- const
-Perform constant propagation on a method.
+* constant-propagation analysis

+This option conducts a classic forward data-flow analysis.

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd const --mtd cls_.mtd
+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd const --mtd cls.mtd

-- analyze_perms
-Find what permission-protected API calls are used by an app.
-Using constant propagation analysis, this option also prints out constant arguments for such calls.
-Permission names are same as Mr. Hide ones, e.g. url, con, sta, set, etc.

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd analyze_perms
-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd analyze_perms --perms url,set

-- dependants
+* dependants

-Find class dependency.
+This option finds class dependancy.

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd dependants --mtd cls_.mtd
+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd dependants --mtd cls.mtd

-- launcher
+* launcher activity

-Print out the name of the launcher activity for an apk.
+This option prints out the launching activity name of the given apk

     $ ruby scripts/cmd.rb target.apk --cmd launcher

-- sdk
+* target SDK version

-Prints out what SDK version the apk requires.
+This option prints out what SDK version the apk requires

     $ ruby scripts/cmd.rb target.apk --cmd sdk

-If you don't want to unpack the apk file, you can do the same thing with a combination of commands:
+If you don't want to unpack the apk file, actually, you can do the same thing with a combination of commands:

     $ aapt dump badging target.apk | grep 'targetSdkVersion' | tr -dc 0-9.\\n

-- hello
+* Hello, DEX

-Generate a dex file that, when executed, prints out a simple message.
+This option would generate a dex file that prints out a simple message.
-That dex file is made only using redexer APIs.
+That dex file is made only using redexer's APIs.

     $ ruby scripts/cmd.rb --cmd hello

+Check its internal.

+    $ dexdump -d results/classes.dex

 If you're interested, you can test that dex file as follows.
-We assume the path to ANDROID_SDK is set correctly.
+Assume path to ANDROID_SDK is set.

     // create a temporary jar suitable for dalvik VM
     $ aapt add temp.jar results/classes.dex